cs340-20/news/README.md

 The work will have to be described via issues on github that will be used to define and track progress.

-The resulting program will be deployed via docker container to google cloud.
+The resulting program (or its component) will be deployed via docker container to google cloud.

 Each student will submit at least one contribution to an open source